DJDanl/cpp-docs.pt-br/docs/mfc/reference/cpane-class.md

 ### <a name="parameters"></a>Parâmetros
  [in] `rectFloat`
- Especifica a posição e o tamanho do painel quando está no estado flutuante.
+ Especifica a posição e o tamanho do painel quando ele está em um estado flutuante.

  [in] `dockMethod`
  Especifica o método de encaixe do painel.